VersatusHPC/xCAT3/test/README.md

 ```

 - Replace `xcattest-el10` with the appropriate container name.
 The script configures the repository inside the container, installs xCAT, ensures `xcatd` is running, and finally runs `lsdef` to verify daemon connectivity.
-- You can safely rerun the command; it will reuse the container state unless `--force` is supplied to the helper scripts.
+- The tester exposes additional knobs: use `--setup_repos`, `--install`, `--uninstall`, `--reinstall`, `--validate`, or `--all` (default in the example) plus `--nginx_port` if your repo is served on a different port.
+Combine these as needed to drive just one phase or the entire install/validate pass.
-- In this case you call combine `--force` with `--reinstall` to make it remove xCAT completely and reinstalling again.
+- You can safely rerun the command; it will reuse the container state unless `--force` is supplied to the helper scripts, and `--reinstall` forces a clean uninstall/install cycle inside the container.

 ## End-to-End Checklist
 - Dependencies extracted to `../xcat-dep` for all EL versions you plan to build.